makrai/notes/ji2110-mentalBERT.md

 ## 4.1 Contextualized Text Embeddings: Self-supervised large-scale pretraining

-* domain-specific variants of pretrained contextualized text embeddings.
-Embed- dings in specific domains aim to encode domain-specific information to boost
+* domain-specific variants of pretrained contextualized text embeddings
+  * Embeddings in specific domains aim to encode domain-specific information
 * BioBERT (Lee+ 2020) pretrained the BERT model in the biomedical domain using research articles from PubMed, which was applied to many biomedical tasks such as biomedical relation extraction and named entity recognition